-- (1) In its Communication of 6 April 2016 entitled Stronger and Smarter Information Systems for Borders and Security45, the Commission underlined the need to improve the Union's data management architecture for border management and security.
-The Communication initiated a process towards achieving the interoperability between EU information systems for security, border and migration management, with the aim to address the structural shortcomings related to these systems that impede the work of national authorities and to ensure that border guards, customs authorities, police officers and judicial authorities have the necessary information at their disposal. - (2) In its Roadmap to enhance information exchange and information management including interoperability solutions in the Justice and Home Affairs area of 6 June 201646, the Council identified various legal, technical and operational challenges in the interoperability of EU information systems and called for the pursuit of solutions. - (3) In its Resolution of 6 July 2016 on the strategic priorities for the Commission Work Programme 201747, the European Parliament called for proposals to improve and
+- (1) In its Communication of 6 April 2016 entitled Stronger and Smarter Information Systems for Borders and Security, the Commission underlined the need to improve the Union's data management architecture for border management and security.
+The Communication initiated a process towards achieving the interoperability between EU information systems for security, border and migration management, with the aim to address the structural shortcomings related to these systems that impede the work of national authorities and to ensure that border guards, customs authorities, police officers and judicial authorities have the necessary information at their disposal. - (2) In its Roadmap to enhance information exchange and information management including interoperability solutions in the Justice and Home Affairs area of 6 June 2016, the Council identified various legal, technical and operational challenges in the interoperability of EU information systems and called for the pursuit of solutions. - (3) In its Resolution of 6 July 2016 on the strategic priorities for the Commission Work Programme 2017, the European Parliament called for proposals to improve and develop existing EU information systems, address information gaps and move towards their interoperability, as well as proposals for compulsory information sharing at EU level, accompanied by the necessary data protection safeguards.

-43 OJ C , , p. .
+&lt;sup>43 OJ C , , p. .

-45 COM(2016)205, 6.4.2016.
+&lt;sup>45 COM(2016)205, 6.4.2016.